freedomofpress/redmine_docs/using_redmine.rst

 Sending an email to support@freedom.press will automatically create a new issue in your project, using the subject line of the email for the Subject and the body of the email for the Description.

-Wiki
-^^^^

-In addition to the Activity pane which lists recent updates, your subproject has a **Wiki** module.
-This is where we will store notes and other useful information related to your SecureDrop instance.

 Account Settings
 ^^^^^^^^^^^^^^^^